 As of 2015, the FDA began adding additional side-effect possibilities to the packaging.
 Some of these side-effects might include severe sodium and potassium imbalance along with things like shaking and high liver enzymes.

-Unfortunately, if your dog has other conditions that affect the kidneys, liver, or heart, is isn’t safe to administer Trilostane.
+Unfortunately, if your dog has other conditions that affect the kidneys, liver, or heart, is may not be safe to administer Trilostane.
 Up until 1994, Trilostane was used for the human version of Cushing’s.
 Since then, it has been banned.
 It is still, however, considered a good choice for dogs by some veterinarians.

-Unfortunately, symptoms can be subtly, developing slowly over time.
+Symptoms of Cushing’s disease can be subtle, developing slowly over time.
 As our dogs age, it’s easy to shrug off minor things as a simple sign of aging.
 If no treatment plan is offered early on, the ongoing effects of too much cortisol in the body will deteriorate the dog’s health.
 If nothing is done until the signs are overt and obvious, it could be too late.

 Treatment for Adrenal Induced Cushing’s Disease in Dogs